Facebook Ads 8 min read

 Part 2 — The Body (Agitate the Problem)

 Once the hook stops the scroll, your body copy has one job: make the reader feel the problem so clearly that they become motivated to find a solution.
-The most effective way to do this is to describe their current situation in language that makes them think "how does this ad know exactly what I am dealing with?"

 Part 3 — The Solution (Your Offer)